 I’m still amused when people ask me how to get unstuck, but I guess I am expert level; I’ve spent most of my life feeling stuck at some point, figuring out how to work with it to function, and thrive in spite of it.

-Back to J: “I feel like things are just within reach, but then for some reason it doesn’t work out.
+J said: “I feel like things are just within reach, but then for some reason it doesn’t work out.
 I’m starting to feel dejected.”
 [Context: She was pitching her business services for the first time and some of her pitches landed, but others didn’t.]

 I re-framed the pitch process for her, but my overall counsel first is usually, “Can you, uh, be a little more specific please?”